BeWelcome/general/WHODOESWHAT.md

-Copy from http://www.bewelcome.org/wiki/edit/Who_does_what - January 3rd 2014.
+Copy from the [canonical version](http://www.bewelcome.org/wiki/edit/Who_does_what) at BeWelcome.org - January 3rd 2014.

+This is useful in case of emergency.

 [TOC]